Myth1c/weaponalert/README.md

 - Allow for user customization on how it appears on their end
 - Allow for server customization of what weapons to check for
 - Allow for server customization of what icons to display for new groups
+- Implement a GUI for adding new weapon categories and what icons to display for them